miso-lims/visionmate-client/README.md

 This will run unit tests, and compile the project, creating two jars

-* visionmate-client-<version\>.jar
+* visionmate-client-\<version\>.jar
-* visionmate-client-<version\>-jar-with-dependencies.jar
+* visionmate-client-\<version\>-jar-with-dependencies.jar

 ##Testing

 ### Mock server

 A mock server class is included to allow testing without interacting with a real server.
-The mock server is made to imitate the real server as much as possible, including the odd things that it does.
+The mock server is made to imitate the real server as much as possible.
+Methods are provided to manipulate its current state and data before issuing commands to it over TCP/IP.

 ### CLI

 	```
-	java -jar \<jar-with-dependencies\> <\server-ip\> \<server-port\>
+	java -jar <jar-with-dependencies> <server-ip> <server-port>
 	```

 A small CLI application is included for testing with a real server.
 Run it and type 'help' for a list of commands.